Franchise Analysis · FDD Data · 2026

 ← scroll to see all columns

-Franchise Initial fee Total investment Royalty rate Monthly fees Year 1 on $200K gross
+Franchise / Model Initial fee Total investment Royalty rate Monthly fees Year 1 on $200K gross

 Transworld Business Advisors $67,500 $104K–$131K 8% gross revenue Included in royalty $16,000 in royalties